 Recently, thanks to the Imaging X-ray Polarimetry Explorer \citep[\ixpe;][]{Soffitta2021, Weisskopf2022}, a new diagnostic tool for studying the geometry and accretion mechanism of WMNSs has become available: X-ray polarisation.
 It adds two new observables, the polarisation angle (PA) and the polarisation degree (PD), to the existing information obtained by the spectral and timing properties.
-Since its launch in 2021, IXPE has observed all persistent Z-sources, measuring a higher PD in the HB compared to the NB, SA and FB \citep[see, e.g.,][]{DiMarco25a}.
-Similar values for the PDs of the HB and NB were also measured for the Z/atoll transient \mbox{XTE J1701$-$462} \citep{Cocchi23}, but this source showed hints of a variation of the PA with time in the NB \citep{DiMarco25a, Zhao25}.
+Since its launch in 2021, IXPE has observed all persistent Z sources, measuring a higher PD in the HB compared to the NB, SA, and FB \citep[see, e.g.,][]{DiMarco25a}.
+Similar values for the PDs of the HB and NB were also measured for the transient \mbox{XTE J1701$-$462} \citep{Cocchi23}, which showed both Z and atoll peculiarities; this source showed hints of variation in the PA with time in the NB \citep{DiMarco25a, Zhao25}.
 Other WMNSs showed variations of the PA with the source state and time, such as \mbox{Cir~X-1} \citep{Rankin24} and \mbox{GX~13$+$1} \citep{Bobrikova24a, Bobrikova24b, DiMarco25b}.
 To study the geometry of WMNSs, it is interesting to correlate the measured PA with the radio jet's direction, which is almost perpendicular to the disc plane.
 Unfortunately, the direction of the radio jet was measured only for a few WMNSs \citep{Fomalont01, Fomalont01b, Spencer13}. \ixpe observed a PA aligned with the radio jet for \mbox{Cyg X-2} \citep{Farinelli23}, while it measured a PA rotated ${\sim}46\degr$ for \mbox{Sco X-1} \citep{LaMonaca24a} and a PA not aligned with the radio jet for \mbox{Cir~X-1}, where a rotation with time and hardness was reported \citep{Rankin24}.
-A review of IXPE results on WMNSs can be found in, e.g., \citet{Ursini24WMNSs_IXPE} and \citet{DiMarco25a}.
+A review of IXPE results on WMNSs can be found in, for example, \citet{Ursini24WMNSs_IXPE} and \citet{DiMarco25a}.